Frequently Asked Questions

 (cannot be used to park in garage if working)

-- Cannot park in ramp garage to attend meetings or training sessions
+- Cannot park in hospital garage to attend meetings or training sessions

 - Must have a valid parking permit